Rusheeta/Embedded-Systems-Assignments/Interview Questions/Interview-Part1.md

 1) It can be used for implementation of generic functions in c.
 2) malloc() and calloc() return void * type and this allows these functions to be used to allocate memory of any data type (just because of void *)

-12. Modular programming: Modular programming is the process of subdividing a computer program into separate functional units called modules.
+12.Modular programming: Modular programming is the process of subdividing a computer program into separate functional units called modules.

-Structured Programming is also known as Modular Programming and a subset of procedural programming language.In Structured Programming, Programs are divided into small self contained functions.
+   Structured Programming: It is also known as Modular Programming and a subset of procedural programming language.In Structured Programming, Programs are divided into small self contained functions.

 13.Switch case statement is used to test a variable against a list of values and each value is a case and each case have statements to be executed.
 When the variable to be switched between values is equal to a particular value it executes that case statements.
 It also has an optional default case.
 The default case can be used for performing a task when none of the cases is true.
 Use: It is faster than a nested if else statements.